Joanna Roper: Career

 Appointed as the FCO's Special Envoy for Gender Equality in 2017, Roper's former posts included serving as deputy head and then interim head of the FCO's Counter-Terrorism Department (2008–2010), head of the FCO's China Department (2012–2014), as well as director of the United Kingdom's worldwide consular services.

 As a diplomat, Roper has served in postings to Japan, Pakistan and China.

-In the 2016 Queen's Birthday Honours, Roper was appointed a Companion of the Order of St Michael and St George (CMG) "for services to British foreign policy and the protection of British nationals overseas".

 Personal life

-In 2016, Roper married fellow diplomat, Sir Thomas Drew, HM Ambassador-designate to France.
+In 2016, Roper married fellow diplomat, Sir Thomas Drew, the Ambassador to France as of 2026.

+Honours

+Roper was appointed a Companion of the Order of St Michael and St George (CMG) in the 2016 Queen's Birthday Honours "for services to British foreign policy and the protection of British nationals overseas".